 Why Should Governments Use the CEAS Program?

-During and following emergency events governments must strike a balance between public safety and economic viability.
-Regardless of the emergency, there is always a need to sustain private sector business to provide essential goods and services, or, “community lifelines” to the public.
+During and following emergency events, governments must balance public safety, economic viability, and community sustainability.
+Regardless of the emergency, there is always a need to sustain private sector business to provide essential goods and services, or community lifelines, to the public.

-Each emergency is unique, some requiring evacuation of the population, others require people to shelter in place, which possess the most complex issues.
-A sheltered in place public still requires basic goods and services to survive that only be provided by private sector businesses.
-Emergencies can be a double-edged sword.
-Without business being able to operate, the economy is put in peril, and people suffer.
-If businesses are permitted to be fully operational, the risks to safety and health can be compromised.
+Each emergency is unique, some requiring evacuation of the population, others require people to shelter in place, which poses the most complex issues.
+A community sheltered “in place” still requires essential goods and services to survive that can only be provided by private sector businesses.
+These emergencies can be a double-edged sword.
+If businesses are unable able to operate, it emperils the economy, and the community suffers.
+If businesses are permitted to be fully operational, the risks to health and safety can be compromised.

-Public safety agencies are often responsible to enforce executive orders and in most cases face the difficult task of deciding who can travel to, access, and operate their business in a specific local.
-The phrase “essential employees only” is often used loosely by chief elected officials, with little or no definition or means to identify who those people are.
+Public safety agencies are responsible for enforcing executive orders and, in most cases, face the difficult task of deciding who can travel to, access, and operate their business in a specific local.
+The phrase “essential employees only” is often used loosely by chief elected officials, with little or no definition or means to identify those individuals.

-The CEAS program provides all the tools necessary to provide a cost-free, turnkey solution that allows government at all levels, to exercise informed access management decisions by identifying essential employees of critical business.
+The CEAS program provides all the tools necessary to provide a cost-free, turn-key solution that helps the government at all levels to exercise informed access management decisions by identifying essential employees of critical business.

 CEAS is a win-win proposition for everyone involved.